-the volume of the interior or tower speakers with the INTERIOR or TOWER adjustment sliders.
-Control the volume of all the boat speakers with the MASTER adjustment slide.
-The AUTO VOLUME feature increases volume as the boat speeds up.
-It is controlled with the AUTO VOLUME adjustment slide.
+Touch Volume Up or Volume Down to bring up the Volume Control menu.
+Control the volume of the interior or tower speakers with the Interior or Tower adjustment sliders.
+Control the volume of all the boat speakers with Master adjustment slide.
+The Auto Volume feature increases volume as the boat speeds up.
+It is controlled with the Auto Volume adjustment slide.